 I spend most of my days on the computer, and when I’m not busy writing, I’m working on various entrepreneurial endeavors or interviewing and meeting with other business owners and entrepreneurs around my community and around the world for my podcast.
-I’ve realized in my time since leaving corporate America that entrepreneurs and small business owners often have a different perspective of the world than typical workers with a 9-5 day job.
+I’ve realized in my time since leaving corporate America that solo entrepreneurs and small business owners often have a different perspective of the world than typical workers with a 9-5 day job.
 I scoured the web for great business owner insights that regular people don’t run into on a regular basis.
 Here are some favorite gems of wisdom that can help you succeed in your business, or your career.

 Business lessons from entreprenuers